NicFontana/SwiftUI-CustomTabView/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 Let's make CustomTabView even better together.

+## Acknowledgments

+A special thanks to the team at [Moving Parts](https://movingparts.io/) for their insightful article on ["Variadic Views in SwiftUI"](https://movingparts.io/variadic-views-in-swiftui).
+Their valuable insights and exploration of SwiftUI internals greatly contributed to the development of CustomTabView, allowing me to mimic the elegance of SwiftUI's native component APIs.

 ## License

 CustomTabView is available under the MIT license.
 See [LICENSE](/LICENSE) for details.